Construction of asymptotic quantum many-body scar states in the SU($N$) Hubbard model: General Framework

 Under the MLRSGA-$m$ conditions, the action of each ladder operator $\{\hat Q_l^\dagger\}_{l=1}^{N}$ on the scar states generated from $\ket{S_{\bm 0}}$ includes an energy shift $\mathcal{E}_l$.
 More precisely, for the multi-index $\bm m=(m_1,\ldots,m_N)$, we define the unnormalized scar states:

 where we consider the case $\ket{\tilde{S}_{\bm m}}\neq 0$.
 Using Eqs.~\eqref{eq:RSGA1}-\eqref{eq:RSGA6}, one obtains

 \begin{proof}[Proof of Eq.~\eqref{eq:energy_tower}] First, we focus on a single fixed mode $l$.
-In this case, Eqs.~\eqref{eq:RSGA1}-\eqref{eq:RSGA4} coinside with the assumptions of Lemma 3 upon replacing $\hat{Q}^{\dagger}$ with $\hat{Q}^{\dagger}_l$.
+In this case, Eqs.~\eqref{eq:RSGA1}-\eqref{eq:RSGA4} coincide with the assumptions of Lemma 3 upon replacing $\hat{Q}^{\dagger}$ with $\hat{Q}^{\dagger}_l$.
 Therefore, for any $m_l$ the following relation holds:

 Extracting the action of the commutator $[\hat H,(\hat Q^\dagger_l)^{m_l}]$ from Eq. \eqref{eq:single_mode_energy}, we obtain